-We reached Reckong Peo early in the morning and headed for a beautiful Kalpa/ Chini village.
+We reached Reckong Peo early in the morning and headed for a beautiful Chini village in Kalpa.
 We strolled there for an hour or two and visited Kalpa Buddhist monastery and newly built Narayanas temple.
 We spent the rest of the day at a friend’s place in Reckong Peo and took a rest after 12 hrs enduring journey in the Chandigarh-Reckong Peo HRTC bus.